-In 1859, with sewing machine patents for Canada and Europe in the pipeline, Richard, with his nephew, set up shop on the corner of Vine and James Streets in Hamilton, Ontario.
+By 1860, with sewing machine patents for Canada and Europe in the pipeline, Richard, with his nephew, set up shop on the corner of Vine and James Streets in Hamilton, Ontario.
 The factory grew and grew until it was bursting at the seams.
 More factories were to follow.

 This was the largest of the Hamilton Wanzer factories on the corner of James Street, four massive stories with the spare parts, counting and shipping rooms on the ground floor.

 Richard Wanzer made no secret that his first two machines were actually Singer and Wilson machines.
 He even advertised them as such.
 What was very clever, was the way he altered parts of the mechanisms such as the shuttle.
 Most machine shuttles were travelling horizontally, Richard simply copied the idea but moved his shuttle in a vertical sweep.
 Using the Singer/Howe shuttle in his first machine was a brilliant idea.

 Stand with a tennis ball in your hand and sweep it horizontally left to right.
 Now swing the ball over your head in an arc, forward and back.
 It was these sneaky changes and the fact that he was manufacturing in another country that allowed his business to flourish outside the infamous Sewing Machine Cartel.